Picovoice/porcupine/README.md

 [PorcupineManager](binding/android/Porcupine/porcupine/src/main/java/ai/picovoice/porcupine/PorcupineManager.java)
 provides a high-level API for integrating Porcupine into Android applications.
 It manages all activities related to creating an input audio stream, feeding it into the Porcupine library, and invoking a user-provided detection callback.
+Keyword files should be placed under the Android project assets folder (`src/main/assets/`).

 ```java
 import ai.picovoice.porcupine.*;